 Philips Hue Iris

 Philips Hue is highly esteemed in the world of smart lights, offering one of the most robust lineups in the industry.
 The Philips Hue Iris is its latest smart lamp, which is notable for its unconventional design.
-Taking some of its design cues from the previous, the Iris sports a more spherical design that makes it perfect as a spotlight on a desk.
+Taking some of its design cues from the previous Philips Hue Bloom, the Iris sports a more spherical design that makes it perfect as a spotlight on a desk.
 It’s great for accenting wall art, and there’s a bit of residual glow around its translucent base, too.

-It doesn’t disappoint with its performance, delivering strong light that can light up corners and small spaces easily, and colors also have a deep, vibrant glow.
+It doesn’t disappoint in its performance, delivering strong light that can illuminate corners and small spaces easily, and the colors emit a deep, vibrant glow.
 That’s important when it comes to creating the right ambiance.
-And since it’s part of the Philips Hue family, it can be paired with other smart lights from the company to deliver some breathtaking light scenes.
+Since it’s part of the Philips Hue family, it can be paired with other smart lights from the company to deliver some breathtaking light scenes.

 If style is your chief goal, you’ll love this little LED light inspired by bonsai trees.
-It’s also very versatile — there’s a small Bluetooth speaker for playing soothing sounds from your mobile devices, and a Qi standard wireless charger for charging your phone.
-Touch controls allow you to adjust the brightness of the LED light, or press and hold to active a sleep mode that shuts off after 30 minutes.
+It’s also quite versatile — there’s a small Bluetooth speaker for playing soothing sounds from your mobile devices and a Qi standard wireless charger for charging your phone.
+Touch controls allow you to adjust the brightness of the LED light, or you can press and hold to active a sleep mode that shuts off after 30 minutes.

-Theis made of metal and cherry wood, and the LED light is a 20-watt equivalent, so you won’t be using it to light up a whole room, but rather as an accent or nightlight.
-Keep in mind that you may need to take thicker cases off of phones to successfully charge them wirelessly like this.
+The Sharper Image Bonsai lamp is made of metal and cherry wood, and the LED light is a 20-watt equivalent, so you won’t be using it to light up a whole room, but rather as an accent or nightlight.
+Keep in mind that you may need to take thicker cases off of phones to successfully charge them wirelessly on the lamp.

 Lepro Smart Table Lamp

-We also like that thecover diffuses the light enough that you can put this lamp nearly anywhere on the higher brightness settings without worrying about it becoming distracting.
-The lamp plugs into outlets with a USB-C cable and adapter, but if you have a compatible power bank, you can also turn it portable!
+We also like that the Lepro Smart Table Lamp cover diffuses the light enough that you can put this lamp nearly anywhere on the higher brightness settings without worrying about it becoming distracting.
+The lamp plugs into outlets with a USB-C cable and adapter, but if you have a compatible power bank, you can also turn it into a portable unit.

 Globe Electric Smart Table Lamp

-Note that theis primarily downward-facing and designed to illuminate your desk activities.
+Note that the Globe Electric Smart Table Lamp is primarily downward-facing and designed to illuminate your desk activities.
 This model isn’t a good option for adding light to the entire room, just lighting your current work area.
 That’s a plus if there are other people in the room you don’t want to disturb, but it’s not a great pick for an accent light or greater illumination.

 Amazon Echo Glow

 The Amazon Echo Glow provides a significant amount of entertainment and functionality.
 It connects with any Echo product, and it’s interactive.
-Its unique Rainbow Timer can be enacted through a simple “set a timer for” command.
-It brings a fun, colorful light show to your space.
+Its unique Rainbow Timer can be enacted through a simple “set a timer for” command, bringing a fun, colorful light show to your space.

 You’ll know the time is winding down when the glow color transitions.
-It can work as a visual cue to let you know if something is almost done cooking or let kids know it’s time to get ready for bed.
+It can work as a visual cue to inform you if something is almost done cooking or let kids know it’s time to get ready for bed.
 The lamp can mimic a flickering flame, create a dance party atmosphere with its disco lights feature, and more.
 You can also set specific settings to prevent your child from accidentally finding inappropriate content.
-A subscription for Amazon FreeTime can limit your to kid-friendly audiobook and music titles.
+A subscription to Amazon FreeTime can limit your Echo Glow to kid-friendly audiobook and music titles.